On the convergence of the variational quantum eigensolver and quantum optimal control: Results

+We note that locally surjective maps are known as \emph{submersions} in differential geometry \cite{lee_introduction_2013}.
+Also, we want to remark that the term local surjectivity at $\vec{\theta}_0$ is sometimes defined to mean a map, which takes neighborhoods of $\vec{\theta}_0$ to neighborhoods of $U(\vec{\theta}_0)$.
+Our notion of local surjectivity implies the latter, but not the other way around, \cite{AMR88}[Thm.~2.5.9] or \cite{grasse_higher-order_1986}.

-\end{definition} The local surjectivity property ensures that at each point $\vec{\theta}$ in the Euclidean parameter space $U(\vec{\theta})$ has access to any direction on the manifold of the special unitary group, i.e., by varying $\vec{\theta}$ the system can be steered in all tangent space directions.
+The local surjectivity property ensures that at each point $\vec{\theta}$ in the Euclidean parameter space $U(\vec{\theta})$ has access to any direction on the manifold of the special unitary group, i.e., by varying $\vec{\theta}$ the system can be steered in all tangent space directions.
 We call points in the optimization landscape where local surjectivity breaks down \emph{singular points}.
 Local surjectivity is independent of the problem structure defined by $H$ but only depends on the parameterized unitary transformation $U(\vec{\theta})$.
 However, there has been a longstanding debate in the quantum control community whether systems exist for which local surjectivity can be satisfied.
 The more general problem of the existence of submersions from an open manifold to another manifold has also been discussed in the differential geometry literature \cite{phillips_submersions_1967}.

 Below we solve this issue by explicitly constructing unitary transformations that exhibit the local surjectivity property.
-With further details found in the methods section, we show that then the critical points $\vec{\theta}^{*}$ of $J(\vec{\theta})$ correspond global optima and saddle points whose Hessian has at least one negative eigenvalue.
-Such saddle points are known in the classical optimization community as strict saddles points, which are avoided for almost all (i.e., with respect to the Lebesgue measure) initial values by gradient descent provided the gradients are Lipschitz continuous \cite{pmlr-v49-lee16}.
-We establish the following Theorem.
+With further details found in the methods section, we show that then the critical points $\vec{\theta}^{*}$ of $J(\vec{\theta})$ correspond to global optima or saddle points whose Hessian has at least one negative eigenvalue.
+Such saddle points are known in the classical optimization community as strict saddles points, which are avoided for almost all (e.g., with respect to the Lebesgue measure) initial values by gradient descent provided the gradient is globally Lipschitz continuous \cite{lee_first-order_2019, pmlr-v49-lee16}.
+Guided by this, we establish the following Theorem.